-ESE 648 - Advanced Communication, Consultation, and Collaboration appropriate educational services for students with special educational needs.
+This course is an advanced communication and collaboration class.
+It will allow the candidate to examine ways in which individuals interact with educational systems, communities at large, and each other to bring about appropriate educational services for students with special educational needs.
 Included are fundamentals of group processes, human behavior and interaction, and motivation as well as skills and knowledge necessary for successful communication, consultation, and collaboration with others concerned about educating students with exceptional needs.
 Candidates will experience a particular focus on how to collaborate with educational stakeholders to include students with disabilities and who are otherwise diverse into the general education classroom.
 There will be a practice of collaborating with peers to provide services to students and families with disabilities at a local school.